Rank 2 local systems and abelian varieties: Lefschetz Theorems I

 By \cite[Ch.
 I, Prop.
 2.7]{faltings2013degeneration}, the natural map

-is an isomorphism, and similarly for $D$.
+is an isomorphism, and similarly for $C$.
 Now, as both sides of Equation \ref{eq:restriction} are finite free $\mathbb{Z}$-modules, it suffices to examine its completion at all finite places.
 There are two cases. \begin{casenv} \item $\text{char}(k)=0$.
-Then ``Tate's isogeny theorem'' is true for $U$ and $D$; that is, the natural map
+Then ``Tate's isogeny theorem'' is true for $U$ and $C$; that is, the natural map

-is an isomorphism for every $l$, and similarly for D; this is a combination of work of Faltings \cite[Theorem 1, Page 211]{faltings1984rational} and Equation \ref{eq:extend_av}.
-On the other hand, the hypotheses imply that the ``restriction'' map $\pi_{1}(D)\rightarrow\pi_{1}(U)$ is surjective; therefore the natural map
+is an isomorphism for every $l$, and similarly for $C$; this is a combination of work of Faltings \cite[Theorem 1, Page 211]{faltings1984rational} and Equation \ref{eq:extend_av}.
+On the other hand, as noted above, the restriction map $\pi_{1}(C)\rightarrow\pi_{1}(U)$ is surjective; therefore the natural map

 is an isomorphism.
 Moreover, this is true for all $l$.
 Therefore Equation \ref{eq:restriction} is an isomorphism. \item $\text{char}(k)=p$.
-Then ``Tate's isogeny theorem'', in this case a theorem of Tate-Zarhin\textbf{ }\cite{tate1966endomorphisms,zarhin1975endomorphisms} together with \ref{eq:extend_av}, implies that the argument of part (1) works as long as $l\neq p$.
-Therefore Equation \ref{eq:restriction} is rationally an isomorphism and the cokernel is killed by a power of $p$. \end{casenv} \end{proof} \begin{rem} Daniel Litt indicated to us that there is a more ``elementary'' proof of Theorem \ref{Theorem:Lefschetz_AV} (i.e. not using Faltings' resolution of the Tate conjecture for divisors on abelian varieties) when $\text{char}(F)=0$ along the lines of his thesis.
-He also pointed out that, when $F\cong\mathbb{C}$, the result follows from the theorem of the fixed part. \end{rem}
+Then ``Tate's isogeny theorem'', in this case a theorem of Tate-Zarhin-Mori \cite[ Ch.
+XII, Th\'eor\`eme 2.5(i), p.
+244]{moret1985pinceaux} together with \ref{eq:extend_av}, implies that the argument of part (1) works as long as $l\neq p$.
+Therefore Equation \ref{eq:restriction} is rationally an isomorphism and the cokernel is killed by a power of $p$. \end{casenv} \end{proof} \begin{rem} Daniel Litt indicated to us that there is a more elementary proof of Theorem \ref{Theorem:Lefschetz_AV} (i.e. not using Faltings' resolution of the Tate conjecture for divisors on abelian varieties) when $\text{char}(F)=0$ along the lines of his thesis.
+He also pointed out that, when $F\cong\CC$, the result follows from the theorem of the fixed part. \end{rem}

-\begin{example} Litt constructed a counterexample to Equation \ref{eq:restriction} always being an isomorphism in characteristic $p$.
-Let $E/\mathbb{F}$ be a supersingular elliptic curve, so $\alpha_{p}\subset E$ is a subgroup scheme.
+\begin{example} Litt constructed an example when Equation \ref{eq:restriction} is not an isomorphism in characteristic $p$.
+Let $E/\FF$ be a supersingular elliptic curve, so $\alpha_{p}\subset E$ is a subgroup scheme.
 Then $E\times E\times E$ contains $\alpha_{p}^{3}$ as a subgroup scheme.
 There is a injective homomorphism